quyumkehinde/job-scraper/Readme.md

 # Job Scraper

-A python script to find out availability of job positions at companies of choice.
+A python script to find out availability of job positions at companies of your choice.

 ## Usage Guide